One Got Fat: Reception and legacy

 After experiencing a mild revival of popularity on the Internet, the film was presented as a RiffTrax feature in April 2008, with commentary by Michael J. Nelson, Bill Corbett, and Kevin Murphy; they described the film as a "concentrated dose of lab-purified nightmare fuel" and said that it makes monkeys more terrifying than they already are.
-The film was also featured on Cracked, in the "Worst Lessons PSAs Accidentally Taught Us" episode of Michael Swaim's video show Does Not Compute, and again as #5 on the list the Five Most Excessively Creepy Children's Educational Videos.
+The film was also featured on Cracked, in the "Worst Lessons PSAs Accidentally Taught Us" episode of Michael Swaim's video show Does Not Compute, and again as number five of "Five Most Excessively Creepy Children's Educational Videos".

-Footage from the film is used in several music videos, such as "Bloody Palms" by Phantogram electronic rock band, "Fool's Life" by Dr. Dog rock band, "St. Peter" by Black Spiders rock band, "January" by Venetian Snares electronic music producer, "Oh, Me; Oh, My" by Nerf Herder rock band and "Condotta, Condottiere" by Mauk Tenieb illbient producer.
-Since their 2011 Green Naugahyde tour, the rock band Primus has used clips during renditions of "Here Come the Bastards."
-A tribute to the original movie can be seen in "20 inches of monkey" by The Lamps rock band.
+Footage from the film is used in several music videos, such as "Bloody Palms" by Phantogram electronic rock band, "Fool's Life" by Dr. Dog, "St. Peter" by Black Spiders, "January" by Venetian Snares, "Oh, Me; Oh, My" by Nerf Herder, "Condotta, Condottiere" by Mauk Tenieb, and "Aerosol Ball" by The Felice Brothers.
+Since their 2011 Green Naugahyde tour, Primus has played clips of the film during performances of "Here Come the Bastards."
+A few seconds of the film were also used in the video for Boney M's "Rasputin".
+A tribute to the original movie can be seen in the video for "20 Inches of Monkey" by The Lamps.

 Clips were also featured in the "Death" episode of the Adult Swim series Off the Air.
-The film has probably reached its largest audience via a fan made YouTube video for "Everything You Do Is a Balloon" from Boards of Canada electronic music duet, which has reached nearly 9 million views, and via a fan made video for the song "Im the devil" from Clams Casino by Clams Casino hip hop producer, which has amassed more than 6 million views.
-A few seconds of the movie were also used in highly-rated vids such as disco band Boney M's song "Rasputin".
+The film has probably reached its largest audience via its use in fan-made YouTube music videos for "Everything You Do Is a Balloon" by Boards of Canada and "I'm the Devil" by Clams Casino.